-Now this is another one of those bothersome examples.
-Our garage only have one electrical outlet (what?) and it is located on the inside wall, right by the door to the inside of the house.
-Everything we plugged into this outlet were things we would fall over all the time, since it was right in the natural path between the inside and outside doors.
+Now, this is another one of those bothersome examples.
+Our garage only has one electrical outlet (what?) and it is located on the inside wall, right by the door to the inside of the house.
+Everything we plugged into this outlet were things we would fall over all the time since it was right in the natural path between the inside and outside doors.

 My brother-in-law David was quick to show up with supplies to create a new outlet on the back wall of the garage.
 We have an outlet on the other side of the wall in our foyer and David and Pieter quickly got the new garage outlet installed.